LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/recipes/cooking.md

 ---
-description: This recipes allows your users to cook/smelt materials
+描述: This recipes allows your users to cook/smelt materials
 ---

 # Cooking